wincle626/Hikey970_Linux_Installation/README.md

 6. No Mali G72 userspace binary driver, hence no OpenCL support at the moment

+7. If the board is fully connected with 2*usb (e.g. keyboard and mouse), 1*HDMI (e.g. monitor), 1*RJ45 (e.g. Ethernet) and 1*UART, it is likely the Ethernet will not work.
+It is an unknown reason that either caused by device driver/firmware or the hardware design.
+If remove everything except the RJ45, it will bring the Ethernet back.
+Then you can use the USB but not the HDMI as the board does not support hot plugin of HDMI.

 # Sovled Issues

 1. Use resize2fs command to expand the full partition size.
 Install GParted (sudo apt install gparted) and resize the rootfs parition.